 Fill in Bare Patches

 Large patches of bare soil are invitations for weeds to take over.
 Rake out any dead grass, top-dress with ½” compost, apply a mix of grass seed and Milorganite, gently rake the seed into the soil and water.

 Fertilizing your lawn in the spring helps speed up the recovery process from winter damage, strengthens the roots, and increases nutrient uptake.
 Fertilize southern grasses with Milorganite in early April (after turf breaks dormancy) and around Memorial Day for both southern and northern grasses.
 If you applied a granular pre-emergent that contained fertilizer, apply Milorganite two weeks later.

 Mow: The 1/3 Rule

 Proper mowing can strengthen your lawn’s resilience against pests and weeds.
 Only remove one-third of the grass blade in any one mowing to help your lawn thrive.
 It’s better to mow grass more often than remove more than one-third of the grass blade in one mowing.
 If your lawn has grown out of control, the one-third rule still applies.
 You’ll have to go back in a few days to mow off another one-third.

 Weed by hand, and when possible get the entire plant and root.
 If weeds have taken over, spot spray with a post-emergent herbicide.
-For eco-friendly ways to get rid of crabgrass, clover, creeping Charlie, and other broadleaf weeds, check out this video.
+Gardening expert, Melinda Myers, shares eco-friendly weed control tips.